 David is a solicitor and accredited mediator and works at Goldman Sachs in London as Managing Director and Senior Counsel.
 Prior to joining Goldman Sachs, David was a partner at Simmons & Simmons, specialising in litigation and working at its offices in London, Hong Kong and Abu Dhabi.

 David was educated at Forest, the University of Southampton and the College of Law.
 Formerly a member of the Audit Committee of The Law Society of England and Wales and the Advisory Board of the NSPCC, he is currently a trustee of the Goldman Sachs UK Retirement Fund, a Liveryman and Freeman of the City of London.
 He was also formerly the Chair and is now a Trustee of a large multi-Academy trust.

 David and his wife, Claire, have two sons and live in London and Wiltshire.

-To contact the Chairman of Governors, please email him via firstname.lastname@example.org.
+To contact the Chair of Governors, please email him via firstname.lastname@example.org

 Geraldine was educated at Forest School (one of the first girls to join in the 1970s), at Queen Mary College, University of London, and at the College of Law in London.